colshrapnel/phpdelusions.net/stackoverflow.md

 There is an old article, [The decline of Stack Overflow](https://johnslegers.medium.com/the-decline-of-stack-overflow-7cb69faa575d) (not to be confused with "The Fall..." mentioned below), with a long list of similar articles at the bottom, followed by a [heated discussion on Reddit](https://www.reddit.com/r/programming/comments/3cafkp/is_stack_overflow_overrun_by_trolls/).
 This article, although being factually correct, uses rather a strong language towards volunteers and moderators.
 And - as I feel it - unjustly.
 The whole community cannot be trolls.
 The problem is not the people, but the system: it's the very contradiction mentioned above that antagonizes people.
 And mods are not evil.
 They just follow the rules aimed at fulfilling the Noble purpose.

 Yet, all their effort is for naught.
-It's just *technically impossible* to ban all those people who have no idea of the Noble purpose but just have a problem at hand and looks for assistance - may be just a nudge in the the right direction or a fresh pair of eyes.
-And considers a programming Q&A site the right place where to ask for help.
-Neither those, who have a spare time to help a fellow undergraduate, will ever understand why it's forbidden.
+It's just *technically impossible* to ban all those people who have no idea of the Noble purpose but just have a problem at hand and look for assistance - may be just a nudge in the the right direction or a fresh pair of eyes.
+And consider a programming Q&A site the right place where to ask.
+Neither those who have a spare time to help a fellow undergraduate, will ever understand why it's forbidden.
 Or how to actually earn their internet points, if most questions must be closed, not answered.
 People won't have it.
 It's a lost battle, no mater how strict rules you impose.

 Besides, it's just inhumane.
 Asking a good question is a skill on its own.
 And even for a professional it takes a considerable effort.
 But the same skill is expected from someone taking first feeble steps in the profession.
 Yes, doing a proper research of course must be encouraged.
 But it doesn't mean that learners should be just flipped off.
 Stack Overflow shouldn't be made into an elitist club.
 A Q&A site must be open for everyone.